Disc jockey: Turntablists

 Turntablists, also called battle DJs, use turntables and DJ mixer to manipulate recorded sounds to produce new music.
 In essence, they use DJ equipment as a musical instrument.
 Perhaps the best-known turntablist technique is scratching.
-Turntablists often participate in DJ contests like DMC World DJ Championships and Red Bull 3Style.
+Turntablists often participate in DJ contests like DMC World DJ Championships.

 Residents

 A resident DJ performs at a venue on a regular basis or permanently.
 They would perform regularly (typically under an agreement) in a particular discotheque, a particular club, a particular event, or a particular broadcasting station.
 Residents have a decisive influence on the club or a series of events.
 Per agreement with the management or company, the DJ would have to perform under agreed times and dates.
 Typically, DJs perform as residents for two or three times in a week, for example, on Friday and Saturday.
 DJs who make a steady income from a venue are also considered resident DJs.